-If you have or had a mortgage serviced by Ocwen, which is the largest non-bank mortgage servicer in the country, you might get mortgage relief due to a recent settlement.
+If you have or had a mortgage serviced by Ocwen, which is the largest non-bank mortgage servicer in the country, you might get mortgage relief due to a settlement that occurred in December of 2013.
 Under the settlement, certain borrowers with mortgage loans that are currently serviced by Ocwen are eligible for principal reductions and, if you lost your home to foreclosure and Ocwen (or a company purchased by Ocwen) was the servicer at the time of the foreclosure, you may be entitled to receive a cash payment.

 Read on to learn more about the Ocwen settlement, who is eligible for relief under the settlement, and the types of relief available if you qualify.